ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

     270deg seems to be popular if you're trying to get a torquier engine.
     - **TODO**: Is this true?
 Who says that a 270deg is torquier?
 Is there a source for that?
+I don't believe it.
   - The Aprilia Tuono 660 has this configuration.
-  - The primary balance is not perfect.
-At 45deg you'll hit a max net force of 1.5x.
-But this is less than the 360deg.
-And you'll also have some rotational vibration.
-  - These will need to be balanced out.
+  - The primary reciprocating and rotational balances are not perfect, but superior to the 360deg twin (attenuated by a factor of 1.4x).
+  - The secondary reciprocating balance is perfect (unlike the 180deg or 360deg twins), but the secondary rotational imbalance is as bad as possible (unlike the 180deg or 360deg twins).
-- KTM 890 engine has 75deg crank angle and 285-435deg firing interval.
+- KTM 890 engine has 75deg crank angle.
+  - This results in 180deg of power, 105deg of silence, 180deg of power,
+    255deg of silence.
-  This is equivalent to a 75deg V-Twin with a 360deg firing crank angle (the setup of the KTM 1290 engine).
+  - This is intended to mimic the 75deg V-Twin that KTM uses in its 1290cc engine.
   - **TODO**: Why did they choose this?

 **Secondary Vibration**